Sister Act (musical): Broadway

 The Mother superior wants to get rid of Deloris, but Monsignor O’Hara tells her that the men who were planning to buy the church love the choir, and have given their money to improve and keep the church.
 Over the coming weeks, the choir has become incredibly successful and the money from donations has paid for the church to be remodeled and fixed ("Sunday Morning Fever").
 Monsignor O’Hara has some terrific news: the choir has been asked to perform a special concert in front of the Pope.
 However, Jackson and his goons spot Deloris with the choir on the television.
 Jackson orders his boys to get into the convent and bring Deloris to him.
 TJ, Joey, and Pablo discuss how they will do this ("Lady in the Long Black Dress").

-That night, the Mother superior asks God why He has given her the challenge that is Deloris (“Haven’t Got A Prayer"), and shortly after, receives a call from Eddie.
-Meanwhile, Deloris is approached by the Nuns before they go to sleep, asking her to lead them praying for their show for the Pope, which is the following day (“Bless the Show”).
+That night, the Mother superior asks God why He has given her the challenge that is Deloris ("Haven’t Got A Prayer"), and shortly after, receives a call from Eddie.
+Meanwhile, Deloris is approached by the Nuns before they go to sleep, asking her to lead them praying for their show for the Pope, which is the following day ("Bless Our Show").
 The Mother superior arrives and tells Deloris that the court date for Jackson has moved up to the next day and she must leave immediately.
 The other nuns overhear and Deloris is forced to tell them the truth about who she really is and that she cannot perform with them.